annamatic/Bean2Baby/ReadMe.md

 ----

 ###### <a name="1"></a>What is Bean2Baby?
-### Do you work for a community advocacy, patient advocacy or health organization that serves pregnant and new moms?
+### Do you work for a community based organization, patient advocacy or health provider that serves pregnant and new moms?
 This resource is for you!
 The Bean2Baby Guide consists of timeline-based To-do Lists for U.S.-based overwhelmed / under-resourced pregnant and new parents.
 The content is being compiled and written to focus on providing simple “bite-sized” Tasks oriented towards accessing healthcare and services and building  healthy habits, taking into account the issues that many under-resourced individuals face.
 [Take a look.](#2)

 This resource grew out of an idea [I proposed](https://github.com/annamatic/OpenIDEO/blob/master/maternal-health.md) for an [OpenIDEO](https://openideo.com/) challenge titled: